Building a MetricQ Sink

 )

-def source(server: str, token: str, metrics: list[Metric]) -> None:
+def source(server: str, token: str, metric: list[Metric]) -> None:

 # Initialize the DummySink class with a list of metrics given on the